Voggastur/HazelHippo/README.md

-This page is made with Bootstrap
+This page was made with Bootstrap and uses HTML5, CSS3 and Javascript